citp/privacy-policy-historical/l/lu/luc/luckynuggetcasino.com.md

-> *The following text is extracted and transformed from the luckynuggetcasino.com privacy policy that was archived on 2012-11-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121119005758id_/http%3A//www.luckynuggetcasino.com/security-and-privacy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the luckynuggetcasino.com privacy policy that was archived on 2013-06-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130608153357id_/http%3A//luckynuggetcasino.com/security-and-privacy.aspx) for the most accurate reproduction.*

-# The Lucky Nugget Online Casino – Security & Privacy
+# The Lucky Nugget Online Casino – Security and Privacy

 We have created this privacy policy to outline our firm commitment to your privacy.
 Our policy is based on the Malta Data Protection Act 2001 and the principles held within that Act.
 It will also inform you of type of Personal Data we process when you use our Site, why we process this Data and how we use this Data.